junxit/us-congress-bills-113/metadata.md

 - 2014-03-06 — Introduced in House
 - 2014-03-06 — Introduced in House
 - 2014-03-06 — Referred to the House Committee on Financial Services.
+- 2014-03-14 — Committee Consideration and Mark-up Session Held.
+- 2014-03-14 — Ordered to be Reported (Amended) by the Yeas and Nays: 53 - 3.
+- 2014-04-29 — Considered under suspension of the rules. (consideration: CR H3257-3261)
+- 2014-04-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4167.
+- 2014-04-29 — Mr. Garrett moved to suspend the rules and pass the bill, as amended.
+- 2014-04-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3257)
+- 2014-04-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3257)